henry-49/shoppingapp/README.md

 Open your web browser and visit the URL where the application is served (http://localhost:8000 by default).
 You should see the ShoppingApp up and running.

-## TODO: Integrate PayPal|Credit Card Payments and Send Email Notification
+## TODO: Integrate PayPal | Stripe  Payments and Send Email Notification

-Integrate PayPal and Credit Card payment gateways into the project.
+Integrate PayPal and Stripe payment gateways into the project.